- Arlington Convention Center

 Service Industry Workers Resources

 - Texas Work Force Commission: The TWC has resources for Job Seekers and Employers, including information on applying for Unemployment Benefits.

 - The U.S. Bartenders Guild: You can submit an application for the Bartender Emergency Assistance Program.
 If interested, you can donate to the organization.

 - Southern Smoke is a non-profit committed to supporting the food and beverage community.
 If you are employed by, own, or are a supplier to a restaurant or bar, you may qualify for charitable assistance.
 If interested, you can donate to the organization.

 - Restaurant Workers’ Community Foundation: The nonprofit established the Restaurant Workers COVID-19 Crisis Relief Fund.

-- Heard That Foundation: The hospitality community charity is sharing opportunities on their Facebook page.
+- Heard That Foundation: The hospitality community charity is sharing opportunities on their Facebook page and via their website.

 - North Texas Food Bank: You can contact the North Texas Food Bank for food assistance.

 - CDC Guidance for Businesses and Employers

 - For more information visit the Centers for Disease Control’s main COVID-19 site or the Centers for Disease Control (CDC)’s FAQs microsite.